 From the flagpole platform near the main entrance, the great mall with its reflecting pools stretches eastward.
 It is from the mall that the wide, sweeping curve of the burial area across the lawn is best appreciated.
 Along the south side are the Walls of the Missing, and at the far end is the memorial with a chapel, two huge military maps, stained glass windows bearing the state seals and military decorations, and a mosaic ceiling memorial honoring the dead of our air forces.

 A new, 4,000-square-foot center visitor center opened in May 2014.
 Through interpretive exhibits that incorporate personal stories, photographs, films, and interactive displays, visitors will gain a better understanding of this critical campaign that contributed to the Allied victory in Europe during World War II.
-Download the free Cambridge American Cemetery smartphone app for suggested tours of the cemetery, maps, history, and other important details about the site.

 Cambridge American Cemetery and Memorial

 Coton CB23 7PH